algolia/tech-writing-guidelines/guidelines/general-guidelines.md

 - Slang

 - We/You
+    - Conversational
+    - Leads to more active language
+    - Release notes
+        - "Fixed"
+        - "versus formatted text"

 - Future / Present
+    - Present - Follows the thought process of the user

 - Active / Passive
+    - German language - formal language

+- Languages - german, russian, english - different rules
+    - Passive / formal for german

 - Imperative

+- Must / It is required
+- Want / Need

+- "Now you know ..." at the end of a paragraph or page

 - Consistant use of hyphenating nouns (hands on, hands-on), 2-word phrasal verbs (checkout vs check out)